Naelpuissant/FroopyDB/README.md

         - [x] implement bisect scan on SSTReader
         - [x] perf check
         - [x] update doc/readme
-    - [ ] Perf check
+    - [ ] Perf check -> still not that good
-        - [ ] Perf hint : On sst search, 1 read syscall per index, read the all index and search in it (might be a good candidate for mmap).
+        - [x] Perf hint 1 : On sst search, 1 read syscall per index, read the all index and search in it (might be a good candidate for mmap).- -> Doesn't looks satisfying, still too much reads syscalls, block bin search should be the key.
-    - [ ] Lrucache (start thinking about it, skip it for now if perfs are back to be 1000ns/op)
+        - [x] Perf hint 1 : MMap the entire SST -> lol this is huge (~2k ns/ops)
+        - [ ] Perf hint 1.5 : When looping, we don't want to heap allocate on each iteration, to fix that, only return key start/end offsets and only create object once.
+        - [ ] Perf hint 2 : Block approach, block (first key len, first key, offset), search block, then search inside block
-- [ ] Fix CI
+        - [ ] Perf hint 3 : Block lru cache
+        - [ ] Perf hint 3.5 : maybe adding a bloom filter on block might be good
-- [ ] Bug : When spawning new db or restarting, old log file should be used, do not create new log file.
+- [ ] Bug : When spawning new db or restarting, old log file should be used, do not create new log file. -> must be fixed when I'll add manifest
+- [ ] Bug : Sometime compaction test fails, investigate
 - [x] Put back background compaction jobs
 - [x] Improve compaction algo (multi level)
 - [ ] Clear db metrics and start real monitoring (expvar should do the job)